Or hear what our Members have to say about why they are RGDs below:

 "I have continued to maintain my membership even though I have been in the US since 2005 because I believe in the concept of accreditation for designers and want to support it.
 My designation has also been a selling point for me when finding new positions, such as my current role as Senior User Interface Designer at Amazon."

-- Use the RGD designation to signal to peers, employers and clients that you have reached the benchmark set out by the Association by passing our Certification Process, comprising an online test and portfolio presentation
+- Use the RGD designation to signal to peers, employers and clients that you have reached the benchmark set out by the Association by passing our Certification Process

 - Use the RGD logo across promotional materials and professional platforms like LinkedIn to equate yourself with other Certified professionals such as CAs and APRs.